danielmkarlsson/SuperClean/README.md

 world.
 SuperClean is, in short, a one-stop-shopping-experience for folks who want:

 • An MPC,
-• a bunch of effects, and,
+• a bunch of effects,
+• some synths, and,
-• a couple of synths.
+• a flexible routing system

 for the low, low asking price of: _free_.
 Also, on a personal note here, hey, this is what I use to make music with every day.